mdselimme/Digital-Wallet-Service-Backend-Node-Ts-Mongoose/Readme.md

 ### Features:

 - In this server user can create an Account with role of User and Agent.
+When A user create an account he will get 50 taka bonus.
 - Super admin can change their user role or update their account status.
 - Super admin can blocked or delete account of user and agent.
 - General user can cash in from agent, send money to user and cash out from agent and add money from super admin or admin.